farre/midas/README.md

 Trace has the following settings:

 - "Off", no logging
-- "GDB events" - gdb events are logged to the developer console
-- "Python logs" - logs performance and debug messages to performance_time.log, error.log and debug.log.
 - "Full" all logging turned on.

 The log files will be found where the extension is installed (typically at $HOME/.vscode/extensions/...).
 These are currently very bare bones though.